 I had four enduring fascinations as a young boy, fascinations that have remained with me all my life.
-And I am now in the middle of my 6th decade.
+And I am now into my 7th decade.
 They are my love of nature, a sense of spiritual reality, interest in how people could live together more successfully, and art.

 My love of nature and feeling at home and at peace when within it is life long, stretching back to some of my earliest memories.
 From the little intermittent stream near my elementary school to my parents’ farm in the Flint Hills to the soaring peaks and tundra of the Colorado Rockies, and later all wild land anywhere, my love of nature has been a constant in my life.
 So also has been my attempt to understand what that love meant.

 Looking back on a childhood that was not a happy one, I can say it was this love that kept me together, more or less.
 Later I often described my defense of the wild as “paying nature back” for keeping me afloat during those years.
 Now I know Nature is much more than that, but She is also that.
 And I will always be grateful.
 If we could see Nature for what She is, we would treat not only the other-than-human world better, we would treat one another better as well.

 In grade school I wanted to be either a forest ranger or an architect.
 The other-than-human community competed with the human community.
 I was constantly “designing” houses and what today would be called intentional communities.

 Later, in the 8th grade, a different interest in these issues was shocked awake by my home room teacher’s attack on the John Birch Society because they hated democracy.
 Alarmed, when I got home I asked my mom of we knew any “Birchers.”
 She mentioned several friends of the family who were members, and decided I was hearing too much liberal propaganda.
 (I was growing up in Wichita, Kansas, which perhaps says enough.)